At Artist Gallery and Print studio

 Inspired by a tranquil hidden lagoon where manatees gather to rest in waters bathe in moonlight above, this painting uses layers of glazes and draws the viewer in at eye level, as if looking into an aquarium of manatees or snorkeling the canals with them.

-"Canoe Trip" an animated playful painting, represents many journeys taken on Florida's rivers and waterways.
+CANOE TRIP - Acrylic on Canvas 41" x 53" an animated playful painting, represents many journeys taken on Florida's rivers and waterways.
 Growing up along Jupiter's canals created a deep sense of place for me as an artist.
 Its steamy environments decorated my childhood, vividly etching lush landscapes and wildlife into my imagination.
-With each stroke of the paddle and brush, I hope to take the viewer through enchanted river banks peppered with cabbage palm, live oak, and "playful elements" like canoes and fallen logs - extending our experience of a leisure odyssey along a river's meanderings.
+With each stroke of the paddle and brush, I hope to take the viewer through enchanted river banks peppered with cabbage palm, live oak, and "playful elements" like canoes and fallen logs - extending our experience of a leisure odyssey!

 Exploring Climate issues for me as an artist, is profoundly influenced by maritime events, and the power of storms.
 Earth's surface is routinely reshaped by hurricanes, which merges at-risk environments, including many human endeavors.